 Release trigger points in the neck with acupressure

-In addition to massage or applying pressure to the trigger points, acupressure also has the potential to relieve the pain caused by trigger points.
-Neck pain is caused, among other things, by poor posture, which promotes inadequate blood flow, oxygen and nutrient supply to the muscles.
-Accupressure is based on the idea that numerous energy pathways run through the body.
+In addition to massage or applying pressure to trigger points, acupressure also has the potential to relieve pain caused by trigger points.
+Neck pain is caused, among other things, by poor posture, which promotes inadequate blood circulation, oxygen and nutrient supply to the muscles.
+Acupressure is based on the idea that numerous energy pathways run through the body.
 Blockages, such as those caused by trigger points, can impair the flow of energy or, in the worst case, stop it altogether.

 By using an acupressure mat, tension and blockages of the energy pathways in the body can be released.
 The mat consists of a large number of small nubs made of medical hard plastic.
 To release trigger points in your neck, you can either lie on the mat with your whole body or wrap it directly around the painful area.
 The nubs stimulate circulation and allow the muscles to relax.
 With regular use, many users report a pain-relieving effect.